ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 yet, the Leader responds with HTTP status 202 Accepted.
 The response MAY include a Retry-After header field to suggest a polling interval to the Collector.

-The Leader obtains each Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
+The Leader obtains the Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
 When all aggregate shares are successfully obtained, the Leader responds to subsequent HTTP POST requests to the collection job with HTTP status code 200 OK and a body consisting of a `Collection`:

 ~~~
 struct {
   PartialBatchSelector part_batch_selector;
   uint64 report_count;
   Interval interval;
+  HpkeCiphertext leader_encrypted_agg_share;
-  HpkeCiphertext encrypted_agg_shares<1..2^32-1>;
+  HpkeCiphertext helper_encrypted_agg_share;
 } Collection;
 ~~~